ff18qd/payment_nums/README.md

 1. There are two test cases at the bottom of gen_pay_num.rb
 2. existing_payment_reference_numbers_x_4.csv is provided csv file which has a large number of payment numbers
 3. test_demo.csv has a small amount of sample payment numbers I have created for test convenience
 4. You can choose any csv files to run the tests.
-Make sure to change the file name in line 76,77,96,98,100 accordingly
+Make sure to change the file name in gen_pay_num.rb line 76,77,96,98,100 accordingly
 5. In the terminal run "ruby gen_pay_num.rb"